Skip to content

 7. Bring your own DNS: A custom domain without having to set up a content delivery network.

-8. Redirects: You can intuitively manage redirects as a spreadsheet called redirects (or redirects.xlsx) in the root of your project folder.
+8. Redirects: You can manage redirects as a spreadsheet from the redirects document in the root of your project folder.